Here's How Your Trade HDFC Bank Limited (HDB) Aggressively Right Now

 HDB’s Market Performance

-HDB stocks went up by 0.56% for the week, with a monthly drop of -2.03% and a quarterly performance of -0.47%, while its annual performance rate touched 32.14%.
-The volatility ratio for the week stands at 1.54% while the volatility levels for the past 30 days are set at 1.73% for HDFC Bank Limited.
-The simple moving average for the period of the last 20 days is 0.44% for HDB stocks with a simple moving average of -1.84% for the last 200 days.
+HDB stocks went up by 6.42% for the week, with a monthly jump of 7.62% and a quarterly performance of 11.57%, while its annual performance rate touched 36.59%.
+The volatility ratio for the week stands at 1.58% while the volatility levels for the past 30 days are set at 1.65% for HDFC Bank Limited.
+The simple moving average for the period of the last 20 days is 6.46% for HDB stocks with a simple moving average of 4.32% for the last 200 days.

-Volatility was left at 1.73%, however, over the last 30 days, the volatility rate increased by 1.54%, as shares sank -0.57% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +4.14% upper at present.
+Volatility was left at 1.65%, however, over the last 30 days, the volatility rate increased by 1.58%, as shares surge +8.06% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +4.31% upper at present.

 Stock Fundamentals for HDB